Mrunalkh/Olist-Eommerce-Store/README.md

 Data Visualization:
 Create appropriate visualizations to identify the most ordered products by payment statistics and purchasing patterns.

-Market analysis:
-Identify combinations of average delivery days for product categories, calculate shipping days, and visualize them as required.
-This can be done by creating a custom column in the power query of Powerbi.

-Dashboarding and final PPT:
-create a neat dashboard containing the important visualizations and supplement it with an executive summary containing valuable insights and recommended steps of action.

 KPI's
 ✔ Weekday and weekend payment statistics
 ✔Payment Type with a review score of 5